Placeholder-Software/Dissonance/docs/Tutorials/Custom-Position-Tracking.md

     // Call set player name, to sync the name across all peers SetPlayerName(FindObjectOfType<DissonanceComms>().LocalPlayerName);

-    // Make sure that if the local name is changed, we sync the change across the network comms.LocalPlayerNameChanged += SetPlayerName;
+    // Make sure that if the local name is changed the
+    // changed is synced the change across the network comms.LocalPlayerNameChanged += SetPlayerName;
 }